-Upper Darby Township, a residential suburb of over 82,000 residents, covers 8.3 square miles.
+Upper Darby School District covers 8.3 square miles.
 In this community of neighborhoods, residents reflect a great diversity of socioeconomic and ethnic backgrounds.
 There are over 60 birth countries and 70 home languages represented by the students of Upper Darby School District.
-The wide ranges of housing options in the township include apartment complexes, townhouses, duplexes, and single-family homes.
-The community may be characterized as essentially middle income with occupational representation at the semi-skilled, technical, and professional levels.
-The School District enrolls over 800 students served in its English Language Learner program, 1,300 students in its special education programs, and over 100 high school students attend career and technical programs in two county-level schools.
+The township's wide range of housing options include apartment complexes, townhouses, duplexes, and single-family homes.
+The community may be characterized as essentially middle-income with occupational representation at the semi-skilled, technical, and professional levels.
+The School District enrolls over 1476 students served in its English Language Learner program, 1200 students in its special education programs, and over 100 high school students attend career and technical programs in two county-level schools.

-The District has a budget of over $165 million, with a millage of approximately 33.815 and an average assessment of $100,000.
+The District has a budget of over $165 million, with a millage of approximately 33.815 and an average property value assessment of $100,000.

-Upper Darby School District works closely with the Upper Darby Township, the Upper Darby Township and Sellers Memorial Free Public Libraries, the Upper Darby Police Department, the Upper Darby Fire Department, civic and faith-based entities to enhance the quality of life for all students, families and residents.
-In 2010, the District was awarded the Great Place to Work Award through the Philadelphia Inquirer.
+Upper Darby School District works closely with the Upper Darby Township, the Upper Darby Township Sellers Memorial Free Public Libraries, the Upper Darby Township Police Department, the Upper Darby Township Fire Department, parent groups, and civic and faith-based entities to enhance the quality of life for all students, families, and residents.
+In 2010, the District was awarded the “Great Place to Work” Award by the Philadelphia Inquirer.

-School Tax - 36.2337 mills
+School Tax - mills